ecliptik/deploy-example/README.md

 Additional tasks to further show mastery of application deployments and understanding.

-- Add an additional route to the application
+- Add an additional route to the application to return full list of gifs
 - Minimize container image
 - Run application on platform other than x86
 - Rewrite application in another language